Receptionist - Calworks

 • Project a professional demeanor and a high level of professionalism when dealing with sensitive matters

-• Strict confidentiality must be observed as it relates to client information, agency business, program decisions and all other personal information
+• Strict confidentiality must be observed as it relates to participant information, agency business, program decisions and all other personal information

 • Excellent organizational skills and the ability to follow through from beginning to end on tasks